Tikkeulmoatikkeul/Cos-kobot_enhancement_research/README.md

-# 코봇 1.5 개선방안 연구
+# Kobot v.1.5 enhancement research

-## 개요
+## Overview
-통계사용 증진을 목적으로 통계청에서 출시한 생성형 AI 코봇의 개선점을 제시
+Proposed improvements for Kobot, a generative AI service launched by Statistics Korea to promote statistical usage.
+This project was conducted as part of the 2025 1st Youth Internship Program, in which five members of the Statistical Service Innovation Task Force participated.
+The topic is closely related to the interns' main tasks-building and curating training data for Kobot-which served as a strong motivation for team members to take part in this project.

-## 일정
+## Timeline
-- 5/8(목) 킥오프 회의
-- 6/19(목) 중간발표
-- 8/26, 9/4 최종발표
+- May 8 (Thu): Kick-off meeting
+- June 19 (Thu): Mid-term presentation
+- Sept 5 (Fri): Final presentation

-## 0. 문제점 찾기
+## 0. User Insights
-- 내부 이용자 의견
+- Feedback from internal users
+- Hands-on usage
-- 설문조사 결과
+- Survey results

-## 1. UI/UX
+## 1. UI/UX Improvement
-- figma 화면 제시
-- 변경사항에 대한 사용자 의견
+- Added features: Monthly popular statistics and related resource reccommendations
+- Presented Figma screens for the main page, result page, Term explanation panel, and help & FAQ, including screens for the newly added features
+- Modified response format to include key summary, representative figures, and context/purpose of statistics

 ## 2. Prompt Engineering
-- 질문-응답 분석
-- 질문 정제 프롬프트 템플릿 제작
-  - config.yaml에 위치
+- Development of question guides from the user perspective
+  - Analysis of responses by question type, including diversified time expressions, comparative/choice questions, and sensitivity to specific keywords
+- Creation of prompt templates for question refinement
-  - 대상정보 증강 템플릿
+  - target_augmentation_template
-  - 시간정보 명시 템플릿
+  - time_normalization_template

-## 3. Graph Database
+## 3. Graph search with VDB
-- node
-  - 통계노드: node_survey.csv (완성)
-  - 통계표노드 : node_table.csv
+- Proposed combining graph traversal techniques with the existing VDB-based RAG system
+- Created six nodes based on shared information-Statistics, Tables, Field, Institution, Document, Target
+- Developed and applied templates for attribution extraction:
-  - 통계주기노드 : node_period.csv
+  - survey_classification_template
-- edge
+  - criteria_extraction_template
-  - 고민.....
+  - target_extraction_template